nodejs/build/ansible/MANUAL_STEPS.md

 1. Download the current *.tar.Z from https://www.ibm.com/support/pages/fix-list-xl-cc-runtime-aix

-2. scp the tar onto the target
+2. scp the tar onto the target - it helps to put both tarfiles into a single folder and scp the folder

 3. On the target